Strictly viewers praise one ‘incredible’ feature of Ed Sheeran’s performance

 The best-selling artist performed his recent track “Bad Habits” on the long-running BBC dance competition, while votes were being submitted tallied.

-While Sheeran sung, professional dancers Aljaz Skorjanec and Janette Manrara performed a routine to the music.
+While Sheeran sung, professional dancers Aljaz Skorjanec and It Takes Two host Janette Manrara, who are married in real life, performed a routine to the music.

 Viewers were effusive in their praise of the dancers, with one person describing the couple as “the only humans with the ability to make Ed Sheeran a sexy moment”.